jccyberx/Cybether/README.md

 ## 📋 Overview

-Cybether is a comprehensive GRC dashboard that helps organizations monitor and manage their cybersecurity posture.
+Cybether is a GRC dashboard that helps organisations monitor and manage their cyber security posture.
 It provides real-time insights into:

 - 🛡️ Threat Level Monitoring
 - 📈 Maturity Rating Tracking